-- Unit 1 The Social Dimensions of Science and Barriers to Effective Communication in Teaching - Unit 2 Application of Some Conventional and Innovative Teaching Methods - Unit 3 Lesson Plans and its Preparation - Unit 4 Effective Teaching of Science - Unit 5 The use of Chemistry Laboratory: Laboratory Organisation and Management
+Unit 1 The Social Dimensions of Science and Barriers

+Unit 2 To Effective Communication in Teaching

+Unit 3 Application of Some Teaching Methods

+Unit 4 Lesson Plans and its Preparation

+Unit 5 Effective Teaching of Science

+Unit 6 The use of Chemistry Laboratory

+Unit 7 Laboratory Organization and Management

-UNIT 1 THE SOCIAL DIMENSIONS OF SCIENCE AND BARRIERS TO EFFECTIVE COMMUNICATION IN TEACHING
+UNIT 1 THE SOCIAL DIMENSIONS OF SCIENCE AND BARRIERS

-- 1.1 Introduction - 1.2 Intended Learning Outcomes - 1.3 The Social Dimensions of Science 1.3.1 Barriers to Communication - 1.3.2 Scientific Development and Science Teaching - 1.5 Summary - 1.6 References/Further Readings/Web Sources - 1.7 Possible Answers to Self-Assessment Exercise(s)
+- 1.1 Introduction

+- 1.2 Objectives

+- 1.3 Main Content

+- 1.3.1 The Social Dimensions of Science

+- 1.3.2 Barriers to Communication

+- 1.3.3 Scientific Development and Science Teaching

+- 1.4 Conclusion

+- 1.5 Summary

+- 1.6 References/Further Readings

-Welcome to module Welcome to module 2 of this Course Material.
+Welcome to module 2 of this Course Material.
 In this module, we are going to explore the social dimension of science.
 Science operates in the society, which occupies living and non-living organisms.
 The effects of science and technology could be felt by the society.
-Besides, science has both positive and negative effects on the living and non-living occupants in the society.
-Man, himself is a scientific being whose operations within the social system could have adverse effect on the entire society set-up.
+Beside, science has both positive and negative effects on the living and non-living occupants in the society.
+Man himself is a scientific being whose operations within the social system could have adverse effect on the entire society set-up.
 The teaching-learning encounter involves communication and there could be barriers, which could include sex of students and their background (Okafor,2018).

-By the end of the unit, you will be able to:
+By the end of the unit, you should be able to:

-- Explain the social relevance of science - Differentiate among science, engineering and technology - Discuss the contribution of science to overall development of man.
+- Explain the social relevance of science - Differentiate among science, engineering and technology.

+• Discuss the contribution of science to overall development of man.